Snowflake pricing calculator: how do I estimate credits and storage for our workloads before a POC?

 Key Takeaways:

-How do I use the Snowflake pricing calculator to estimate credits for my workloads?
+How do I use the Snowflake pricing calculator to estimate our workloads before a POC?

-Short Answer: Break your workloads into warehouse sizes and hours, then enter those into the Snowflake pricing calculator to estimate daily, monthly, and annual credit usage.
+Short Answer: Break your workloads into categories (ingest, BI/analytics, data science/AI, etc.), estimate the warehouse sizes and hours for each, then plug those assumptions plus storage volume into the Snowflake pricing calculator to get a credit and dollar estimate.

 Expanded Explanation: